Serial killer Darren Vann sentenced to life in prison for killing 7 women

 Vann didn't hear Clinton's victim's impact statement or face the family and friends of his victims, choosing to waive his right to appear for his own sentencing.

-In court, under a plea agreement, Judge Samuel Cappas sentenced the 47-year to seven concurrent life without parole, saying, "I can't image the pain and suffering of the victims' families.
+In court, under a plea agreement, Judge Samuel Cappas sentenced the 47 year old to seven concurrent life sentences without parole, saying "I can't image the pain and suffering of the victims' families.
 There's nothing I can say.
 I only hope this resolution will bring some closure."

 Under the plea agreement, Vann avoids the death penalty.